-1) Great Domain Names Should Be Short
+1. A Great Domain Name Should Be Short

-2) A Great Domain Name Should Be Memorable
+2. A Great Domain Name Should Be Memorable

 Memorable domain names are usually a play on words, or some clever mix of real or invented words, of which their constituent parts evoke some feeling, image, or emotion.
 They allude to the product or service without explicitly saying what it is.
 Of course, there are exceptions to this rule, particularly when companies purposely make their message as loud and clear and simple as possible.

-3) Your Domain Name Should Highlight Your Company’s Strengths
+3. Your Domain Name Should Highlight Your Company’s Strengths

 In addition to being memorable, a good domain name should lend itself to revealing your company’s unique strengths and abilities.
 Your domain should help to establish what you’re good at and why your audience should choose to do business with you and not your competition.

-To stand out, you’ll have to emphasize something about your company that you do better than your competition or perhaps some aspect that is overlooked or neglected.
-Maybe you specialize in 80’s and 90’s era vintage clothing.
+To stand out, you have to emphasize something about your company that you do better than your competition.
+Perhaps there’s some aspect that’s overlooked or neglected.
+Maybe you specialize in 80’s and 90’s-era clothing.
 In that case, a name that evokes imagery of the 80’s and 90’s might be helpful.
-Think neon, leg warmers, big hair, high-wasted jeans, grunge, punk… Think about all of it and start writing down and playing with domain names that feature those concepts.
+Think neon, leg warmers, big hair, high-wasted jeans, grunge, punk.
+Start writing down and playing with domain names that feature those concepts.
 Keep searching until you find a name that captures that feeling and then buy it.

-4) Your Domain Name Should Stand The Test of Time
+4. Your Domain Name Should Stand The Test of Time

 There are so many trendy naming conventions with web-based businesses these days.
-For example, -ify is an incredibly popular suffix right now (Spotify, Shopify…) and .ly is has been a popular trendy domain name extension for several years now (Bit.ly, Ow.ly…).
+For example, -ify is an incredibly popular suffix right now (Spotify, Shopify…).
+Also, .ly is has been a popular trendy domain name extension for several years now (Bit.ly, Ow.ly…).
 These names can be great if you’re the first, or one of the first, to use them.
-However, using trendy or clever naming conventions now may run your company the risk of appearing passé in the future.
+But if you use a trendy or clever naming convention now, you run the risk of appearing passé in the future.